Samuel Chamberlain: Early life

-Chamberlain was born in Center Harbor, New Hampshire, to Ephraim Chamberlain and soon afterward moved to Boston, Massachusetts, where he spent most of his childhood.
+Chamberlain was born in Center Harbor, New Hampshire, to Ephraim Chamberlain and Lydia Leonard Chamberlain and soon afterward moved to Boston, Massachusetts, where he spent most of his childhood.
 In 1844, at age 15, he left home without permission to go to Illinois.
 Two years later he joined the 2nd Illinois Volunteer Regiment and headed to Texas to participate in the Mexican–American War.
 In San Antonio, Chamberlain joined the regular army and became part of the 1st U.S. Dragoons.
 He fought at the Battle of Buena Vista in February 1847 as well as several other operations in Mexico.
 In 1849, he was declared a deserter and by 1854 he had returned home to Boston to raise a family.
 He married Mary Keith on July 4, 1855, and they had three children.

 By his own account, Chamberlain was also involved in some less savory aspects of the Texas–Mexico border disputes.
 Most notably, he rode for a time with the infamous Glanton gang under the command of John Glanton, which was contracted by Mexican authorities to track and kill hostile Apaches following the war.
 The gang became notorious for taking scalps under highly questionable circumstances to claim the bounties, and its members were eventually declared outlaws by the Mexican government.
 Chamberlain's memoirs regarding this period are the only known primary source attesting to the existence of the Texian known as Judge Holden, Glanton's second-in-command.
 While Chamberlain and some others escaped, Glanton and a number of his gang were massacred by Yumas near what is now Yuma, Arizona, in April 1850.
+Following the massacre, Chamberlain is said to have traveled to California, where he stayed for three years.

 Civil War

 During the American Civil War, after being chief of staff to Brigadier General William W. Averell and Lieutenant Colonel of the 1st Massachusetts Cavalry Regiment, Chamberlain commanded Camp Parole at Annapolis, Maryland, for a time and also commanded the 5th Massachusetts Colored Cavalry, an all African-American unit, with the rank of colonel.
-He was wounded on six occasions during the war.
+He was wounded on six occasions during the war, including on March 17, 1863, at Kelly's Ford, Virginia, when a Confederate bullet hit his left cheekbone.
 On February 24, 1865, President Abraham Lincoln nominated Chamberlain for the award of the honorary grade of brevet brigadier general, U.S. Volunteers, to rank from February 24, 1865, and the U.S. Senate confirmed the award on March 3.
 Chamberlain was mustered out of the U.S. Volunteers on September 16, 1865.